AES Los Angeles 2014

-P18-3 The Design of Urban Sound Monitoring Devices—Charlie Mydlarz, New York University - New York, NY, USA; Samuel Nacach, New York University - New York, NY, USA; Agnieszka Roginska, New York University - New York, NY, USA; Tae Hong Park, New York University - New York, NY, USA
+P18-3 The Design of Urban Sound Monitoring Devices—Charlie Mydlarz, New York University, CUSP - New York, NY, USA; Samuel Nacach, New York University - New York, NY, USA; Agnieszka Roginska, New York University - New York, NY, USA; Tae Hong Park, New York University - New York, NY, USA

 The urban sound environment of New York City is notoriously loud and dynamic.
-Scientists, recording engineers, and soundscape researchers continue to search for methods to capture and monitor such urban sound environments.
-One method to accurately monitor and ultimately understand this dynamic environment involves a process of long-term sound capture, measurement, and analysis.
+As such, scientists, recording engineers, and soundscape researchers continuously explore methods to capture and monitor such urban sound environments.
+One method to accurately monitor and ultimately understand this dynamic environment involves a process of long-term sound capture, measurement and analysis.
 Urban sound recording requires the use of robust and resilient acoustic sensors, where unpredictable external conditions can have a negative impact on acoustic data quality.
 Accordingly, this paper describes the design and build of a self-contained urban acoustic sensing device to capture, analyze, and transmit high quality sound from any given urban environment.
-The presented acoustic sensing device prototype incorporates a quad core Android-based mini PC with Wi-Fi capabilities, a custom MEMS microphone, and a USB soundcard.
-The design considerations, materials used, noise mitigation strategies, and the associated measurements are detailed in a following paper.
+This forms part of a collaborative effort between New York University’s (NYU) Center for Urban Science and Progress (CUSP) and the NYU Steinhardt School’s Citygram Project.
+The presented acoustic sensing device prototype incorporates a quad core Android based mini PC with Wi-Fi capabilities, a custom MEMS microphone and a USB audio device.
+The design considerations, materials used, noise mitigation strategies and the associated measurements are detailed in the following paper.

 Convention Paper 9199